sassoftware/sas-trustworthy-ai-life-cycle/website/docs/4-train-model.md

 ---

 # 4. Train and assess model
-Train and assess a set of models to find the most promosing set.
+Train and assess a set of models to find the most promising set of models.
 ## 4.1 Train models
 **Model developer**: Train and fine-tune several models.
 Document a set of promising models.
 Note the location of the models and modeling assets:
 > </br>